verghost/vlc-lua-docs/m/strings/index.md

 - `path` URL path
 - `option` URL options

-NOTE: Fields and values are only included in the resulting table if they exist in given URL.
+NOTE: Fields and values are only included in the resulting table if they exist in the given URL.

 ----
 ## `resolve_xml_special_chars()`